Same-sex marriage in Sweden: Vote in the Riksdag

 The Reinfeldt Cabinet consisted of the Moderate Party, the Centre Party, the Liberal People's Party and the Christian Democratic Party.
 Justice Minister Beatrice Ask reacted positively when the committee presented its report in March 2007.
 How the legalisation would end was not clear as one of the coalition partners—the Christian Democrats—was against it.
-The leader of the Social Democratic Party, Mona Sahlin, said that the party would put forward its own bill in the Parliament if the cabinet could not unite on the issue.
+The leader of the Social Democratic Party, Mona Sahlin, said that the party would put forward its own bill in the Parliament if the cabinet failed to reach a consensus on the issue.
 In early October 2007, the Green Party, the Left Party and the Social Democratic Party said they would join forces to introduce an opposition motion in Parliament to legalize same-sex marriage.

 On 27 October 2007, the Moderate Party formally backed same-sex marriages, meaning that the Christian Democrats would be the only party to oppose the law.
-Göran Hägglund, the leader of the Christian Democrats, said on Sveriges Radio, "my position is that I have been tasked by the party to argue that marriage is for men and women. … When we discuss it between parties we are naturally open and sensitive to each other's arguments and we'll see if we can find a line that allows us to come together."
-On 14 January 2008, two leading politicians from the Christian Democrats took a position against the party and started to support same-sex marriage.
+Göran Hägglund, the leader of the Christian Democrats, said on Sveriges Radio, "my position is that I have been tasked by the party to argue that marriage is for men and women. ...
+When we discuss it between parties we are naturally open and sensitive to each other's arguments and we'll see if we can find a line that allows us to come together."
+On 14 January 2008, two leading politicians from the Christian Democrats took a position against the party and expressed support for same-sex marriage.

-On 12 December 2007, the Church of Sweden voted to support the introduction of civil marriage for same-sex couples, but recommended that the term marriage be restricted to opposite-sex couples in the church.
+On 12 December 2007, the Church of Sweden voted to support the introduction of civil marriage for same-sex couples, but recommended that the term "marriage" be restricted to opposite-sex couples in the Church.
 It was asked by the cabinet for its opinion on the matter before the introduction of legislation in early 2008.
 "Marriage and (same-sex) partnerships are equivalent forms of unions.
 Therefore the Church of Sweden's central board says yes to the proposal to join the legislation for marriages and partnerships into a single law," the Church said in a statement.
-"According to the Church of Sweden's board the word 'marriage' should, however, only be used for the relationship between a woman and a man.", it said.
+"According to the Church of Sweden's board the word 'marriage' should, however, only be used for the relationship between a woman and a man", it said.